moji1/tp_rl/README.md

 ### An Example.
 `python testCase_prioritization/TPDRL.py -m pointwise -a ACKTR -t ../data/iofrol-additional-features.csv -e 200 -w 10 -d simple`

-Train an EL agent using ACKTR algorithm based on pointwise ranking for dataset `iofrol`.
+The above command starts training of an RL agent using ACKTR algorithm and pointwise ranking based on dataset `iofrol`.